sim-pez/prnu/README.md

 Based on the latent space, VDID can focus on simpler subdistributions of the original problem.

 # Dataset
 For the experiments we used the **VISION dataset** providedby LESC laboratory [4].
 It contains about 30 devices and for each device there are flat and not saturated images from which the reference fingerprints are extracted.
-Each of them is then compared with 20 natural image query fingerprints.
+Each of them is then compared with 20 natural image query fingerprints from all other devices.

 # Repository structure
 The respository is structured as follows: